Going on a London to Cornwall drive is one of the best road trips you could take in the beautiful southwest of England.

 The Dolphin Tavern – This traditional inn in Penzance is the perfect place to rest your head on your Cornish holiday.
 Situated right on the coast, they have a handful of cosy rooms and a great breakfast included each morning.
 Click here to check their availability

-55 Yards Bar and Townhouse – This luxury hotel in Newquay is perfect for couples looking for a romantic getaway.
-Situated within a few minutes walking distance from the beach, there are a range of great rooms available and a bar on site.
+Selkies NQY – This luxury hotel in Newquay is perfect for couples looking for a romantic getaway.
+Situated within a few minutes’ walking distance from the beach, there are a range of great rooms available and a bar on site.
 Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Cornwall!

 Are you planning a London to Cornwall road trip?
-Have you been?
-Let us know your favourite stops in the comments!
+Have any questions?
+Let us know in the comments!